Top 15 ABM Software Platforms to Accelerate Pipeline in 2026

 6. AdRoll ABM

 AdRoll ABM (formerly RollWorks) is an account-based marketing platform from NextRoll.
-It is designed to help B2B companies identify their target accounts and engage them with digital advertising.
-The platform integrates with HubSpot and Salesforce.
+It is designed to help B2B companies identify their target accounts and engage them with digital advertising across display, social, and native channels.
+The platform integrates with HubSpot and Salesforce, making it a natural fit for teams already invested in those ecosystems.

-• Features tools for measuring ad performance and website engagement
+• Ad performance and website engagement measurement

 Learn More About AdRoll ABM